Renormalizable and unitary nonlocal quantum field theory with CPT violation and its implication: Appendix concerning perturbative unitarity

 We only need the first term of the expansion \eqref{ampl2.unpol},

 which determines the total scattering probability.
 If we require that

 then every term in the sum over $J$ in \eqref{A_0.2} satisfies the condition

-which ensures that $|a_J(s,\lambda_n)|\le1$ for all helicities $\lambda_n$, i.e., the unitarity condition for partial waves is satisfied.
+This ensures that $|a_J(s,\lambda_n)|\le1$ for all $J$ and $\lambda_n$, i.e., the unitarity condition for all partial waves is satisfied.
 When there are several nonvanishing partial amplitudes, the condition \eqref{A_0.cond} is stricter than necessary but always sufficient.
 At the tree level we require that \eqref{A_0.tree-unitarity} is satisfied, so that \eqref{tree-unitarity} is satisfied.

 As an example of the unitarity condition in the present theory \eqref{Lagrangian}, consider the scattering of a fermion and an antifermion.
 For simplicity, we turn off the mass splitting ($\mu=0$); the effect of mass splitting is discussed in the section concerning unitarity.
 The unpolarized squared amplitude is obtained as: